 Your Jam Packed Schedule

-As entrepreneurs, we often set exceptionally high standards for ourselves.
+As an accounting professional, you set exceptionally high standards for yourself.

-We aim to be all things to all people, juggling multiple roles between home and work.
+You aim to be all things to all people, juggling multiple roles between home and your accounting practice.

 The next morning you wake up ready to do this all over again.